 What is the difference between SAT and ACT?
 Which should I take?

 The format and content of the two tests are somewhat different but they test the same basic things.
 There is no difference in chances of admission based on which test you take.
-If you are not sure which one to take, look at sample tests on each test’s website, and see which one seems best fitted to you.
-In the UK, open slots for SAT often fill up rapidly while there still may be ACT seats available.
+The best way to decide is to take a free online practice test in both of them, and go with whichever one gives you the better score.

 Is an SAT or ACT prep course recommended?

-Such a prep course is not required, but if you feel it will help you to prepare for the test in an organized way, you may feel you wish to take such a course.
-Most international applicants will not have taken such a prep course and our experience is that they do just fine on the tests with a bit of self-study as provided on the SAT or ACT websites.
-Additional good news is that the new SAT format (starting in 2016) will have free online tutoring from Khan Academy available, so no one should any longer feel a need for taking a prep course.
+Such a prep course is not required, but if you feel it will help you to prepare for the test in an organised way, you may feel you wish to take such a course.
+However, most international applicants do not take a prep course and our experience is that they do just fine on the tests by using the free online coaching available on the SAT or ACT websites.

 How can I be put in touch with a current Harvard student?
 How can I be put in touch with someone in the UK to talk about Harvard?

 Because of the volume of such requests, we cannot arrange individual contacts with current Harvard students or alumni in the UK.
-If you decide to apply, you will have the chance for an alumni interview in the UK.
-We hope that the information on this website, plus the links to other useful websites (SAT, ACT, Fulbright Commission) will provide enough helpful information for you to move forward with your thinking about US college applications.
+If you decide to apply, you will have the opportunity for an alumni interview.
+We hope that the information on this website, plus the links to other useful websites (Harvard College Admissions, SAT, ACT, Fulbright Commission) will provide enough helpful information for you to move forward with your thinking about US college applications.